noah-shin/gamenotes/src/site/notes/290-299 TTRPG/295 Current Games/10 Bubble Pop/10.04 Game Notes s2/Bubble Pop S2.md

 ansel tries to phone taylor - goes through
-T : we were unlinking the headteachers before killing them - but the bubbles fell anyway T : we put the power into a generator into a runic circle our cleric found a diety to protect T : ritual takes 6 hours
+T : we were unlinking the headteachers before killing them - but the bubbles fell anyway T : we put the power into a generator into a runic circle our cleric found a deity to protect T : ritual takes 6 hours
 T : only ppl who could do it are taylor, prescott, the cleric, and cadis (who's now dead)